mkscala/image-builder/README.md

 ## Debugging the Builder

-If you need to debug the builder, you can set the environment variables, then additionally set `--rm -ti` as `run` options, and put `bash` on the end of the command after `docker-image-builder`.
+If you need to debug the builder, you can set the environment variables, then additionally set `--rm -ti` as `run` options, and put `bash` on the end of the command after `runnable/image-builder`.
 This will dump you into a shell where you can run `./dockerBuild.sh` to manually run the build!